zootedme/zootedme.github.io/_posts/2021-07-22-top-5-best-investing-apps-for-beginners.md

 ![Top 5 Best Investing Apps for Beginners - Robinhood](/assets/images/robinhood-app.webp)

 Beginners will find it simple to get started with Robinhood and invest commission-free with no minimum amount or fees.
-Thanks to fractional shares, users may personalize their portfolios, trade in real time, and invest any amount they choose.
+Thanks to fractional shares, users may personalize their portfolios, trade in real-time, and invest any amount they choose.
 Robinhood is a good alternative for beginners who only want to trade stocks and ETFs, and new customers can receive their first stock for free.

 **Pros:**